Irhutchi/Gym-Management-Application/README.md

 4. Once logged in,the appropriate menu is displayes (trainer or member).

 ### Unit Tests
-A full suite of unit test will are provided (WIT) to prove the entire API and utility classes.
+A full suite of unit tests are provided by (WIT) to test the entire API and utility classes.
-Unit tests were not developed by the author as part of this project but provided to run tests and fix any logic errors it reports in the code.
+Unit tests were not developed by the author as part of this project but provided to run tests and help with debugging any logic errors it reports in the code.

 ## Author